linenoise/synferno/README.md

 The design of the flame effects closely parallels the design of [Mike Dodds' *Amplifire* design](https://github.com/the-magister/amplifire).
 Please reference his codebase for hardware designs of the flame effects.

 When the flame effects are being used as *Synferno* accumulators, they are connected as with any other sound system component: with locking, interference-resistant SpeakOn cables.
 When the flame effects are being used as *Amplifire* accumulators, they are controlled via WiFi and infrared sensors.

-The default configuration of Synferno is to setup one flame effect each on the right and left channels of the controller.
-Each flame effect has pass-through SpeakOn port, however, so multiple flame effects may also be connected in series.

 ## Flame Effect Physical Layout